manuelbieh/react-book/ecosystem/state-management.md

 With React-Redux v7.1.0, Hooks have officially landed in the official React bindings for Redux.
 Hooks increase the usability of Redux in React manyfold.
 While creating a store is much the same, the `connect()` HOC can be avoided completely.
 Each method of access - reading or writing by dispatching actions - can be achieved by Hooks.

-The most important hooks to remember are `useSelector` and `useDispatch` which can be loosely compared to `mapStateToProps` and `mapDispatchToProps`.
-Following this analogy, the `useSelector` hook is used to _read_ data from the store while `useDispatch` is used to _dispatch_ actions to write data to the store.
-React Redux offers a third hook, `useStore`, which is not really used in the wild.
+The most important Hooks to remember are `useSelector` and `useDispatch` which can be loosely compared to `mapStateToProps` and `mapDispatchToProps`.
+Following this analogy, the `useSelector` Hook is used to _read_ data from the store while `useDispatch` is used to _dispatch_ actions to write data to the store.
+React Redux offers a third Hook, `useStore`, which is not really used in the wild.
 Its usage should be more of a last resort should you really need access to the store object.

-These hooks can be imported as named imports from react-redux:
+These Hooks can be imported as named imports from react-redux:

 ```javascript
 import { useSelector, useDispatch, useStore } from 'react-redux';
 ```

-As is the case with other hooks, Redux Hooks can only be used in function components.
+As is the case with other Hooks, Redux Hooks can only be used in function components.
 If you prefer using Class components, you can keep using the `connect()` HOC.

 #### useSelector\(selectorFn, equalityFn\)

-The `useSelector` hook enables us to read values from the store.
+The `useSelector` Hook enables us to read values from the store.
 It expects a so-called selector function as its first parameter.
 This function receives the complete Redux store and then returns a simple or calculated value \(or even a whole tree\) of data:

 ```jsx
 import React from 'react';